The Original Doll Baby

 Hair, Eyes, Mouth: Short black yarn hair, brown painted eyes, smiling closed mouth with dimples in both cheeks

-Clothes: Redressed in a separately-sold authentic Cabbage Patch Kids (CPK) fashion, CPK suspender pants with an attached red-trimmed yellow short-sleeved shirt, and red knit socks.
+Clothes (The Boy): Redressed in a separately-sold authentic Cabbage Patch Kids (CPK) fashion, CPK suspender pants with an attached red-trimmed yellow short-sleeved shirt, and red knit socks.
 The white CPK shoes were added by the curator.

 Other: In 1971, as an art student, Martha Nelson Thomas began making soft-sculptured one-of-a-kind dolls named Doll Babies or Doll Baby.
 Nelson sold the dolls at craft fairs around the Louisville, KY area.
 She met Xavier Roberts at one of the craft fairs in 1976.
 He purchased several dolls from Martha and sold them in Georgia.
 Roberts began making a line of similar dolls that same year fashioned after Martha’s Doll Babies that he named The Little People.
 In 1979, Thomas filed a suit against Roberts which was settled out of court in 1984.